JieGroup/stationarity/README.md

 # The 'stationarity' R package
 Our package contains a parametric test, Priestley-Subba Rao test (PSR test), and a non-parametric test, Rank-based Stationarity test (RS test).
 Both tests are based on the multitaper method.
-The PSR test resembles the stationarity function in fractal: A Fractal Time Series Modeling and Analysis Package by William Constantine and Donald Percival.
-However, in our paper, we provide a rigorous analysis for the bias/variance/resolution tradeoff for the multitaper method under the evolutionary spectra framework by Priestley.
-Our non-parametric test is complementary to the PSR test, as the RS test is more robust to the underlying data-generating mechanism.

 ## Getting Started